Richard-D-Todd/Richard-D-Todd.github.io/_projects/rolling-dice.md

 [Project repo on Github][1]

 ### Context:
 I regularly play the popular roleplaying game Dungeons and Dragons with a group of friends.
-This game is focused around the rolling of various dice to determine player outcomes, in particular 20 sided dice.
+This game is focused around the rolling of various dice to determine player outcomes, in particular a 20 sided dice.
 This got me curious as to how I could calculate the probabilities of outcomes for rolling multiple dice, and rolling dice of various dimensions.

 ### Aims:
 * Plot the probabilities of various dice rolls in Matplotlib.